Wisterdy/AssetWatch/README.md

 ## Getting started ##
 1. git clone the repository
 2. Require a proper IDE to run the application such as Springtool, Netbeans, or Eclipse.
 3. Download the frontend using from this repository https://github.com/mwomack117/AssetWatch-front

 ## Usage ##
-1. run the the backend on IDE as a Maven Project 2.open the frontend folder use npm to install dependencies.
+1. run the the backend on IDE as a Maven Project
-3.run Ng serve to run frontend.
+2. open the frontend folder use npm to install dependencies.
+3. run the front with ng serve
-4.Applications is currently live at http://assetwatch.s3-website-us-east-1.amazonaws.com/
+4. website is live now page can be visite at http://assetwatch.s3-website-us-east-1.amazonaws.com/

  ## License ##